 Chronic plaque psoriasis (psoriasis vulgaris)

 These skin signs prompt an investigation for any systemic involvement of vasculitis.
-However, the skin signs alone are not sufficient for diagnosis of a specific condition.
+However, the skin signs alone are not sufficient for the diagnosis of a specific condition.

 Giant cell arteritis

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.